rsimsum 0.13.0

 Added new argument

-methods: it is now possible to zoom on the top x% of a zip plot to improve readability;Added a new example dataset from a toy simulation study assessing the robustness of the t-test.
+zoomtoautoplotmethods: it is now possible to zoom on the top x% of a zip plot to improve readability;Added a new example dataset from a toy simulation study assessing the robustness of the t-test.
 See

-for more details;The
+?"tt"for more details;The

-.
+trueargument ofrsimsumandmultisimsumnow accepts a string that identifies a column indata.
 This is especially useful in settings where the true value varies across replications, e.g. when it depends on characteristics of the simulated data.
-Seevignette("E-custom-inputs", package = "rsimsum")
+Seevignette("E-custom-inputs", package = "rsimsum")for more details and examples;Analogously, the

 rsimsum 0.7.1